 Noise Policy Timeline

-6th century B.C. — First known noise ordinance: The council of the province of Sybaris, a Greek colony in the Aegean, rules that potters, tinsmiths, and other tradesmen must live outside the city walls due to the amount of noise they make.
-It bans roosters, too.
+6th century B.C. — First known noise ordinance: The council of the province of Sybaris, a Greek colony in the Aegean region, decrees that potters, tinsmiths, and other tradesmen must live outside of the city walls due to the amount of noise they make.
+(It also bans roosters for similar reasons.)

-1831 — The first authoritative reference to noise as a health problem: Dr. John Fosbroke, writing in the British medical journal The Lancet, states that “blacksmiths’ deafness is a consequence of employment”
+1831 — The first authoritative reference to noise as a public health issue: Dr. John Fosbroke, writing in the British medical journal The Lancet, states that “blacksmiths’ deafness is a consequence of employment.”

 1890s — The world’s first Society for the Suppression of Noise is formed in London.
 Its principal target is the newly-invented motor-vehicle horn.

-1929–1930 — The first objective environmental-noise survey is conducted, in New York City.
+1929–1930 — The first scientific environmental-noise survey is conducted, in New York City.

-1957 — The Chicago Zoning Ordinance is the first noise ordinance in the world to specify maximum volume levels.
+1957 — The Chicago Zoning Ordinance is the first noise regulation in the world to specify maximum volume levels.

 1960 — The UK’s Noise Abatement Act establishes noise as statutory nuisance for the first time, allowing it to be dealt with under the country’s Public Health Act of 1936.